nearform/mira/docs/config/README.md

 Domain management components (Certificate, Route53 and so on) are deployed on the `Domain` account.
 It uses `Z1234567890` as the Hosted Zone ID.

 NB Example domain usage to follow in upcoming releases.

+## Cost Center

+To enable the creation of the cost center tag you need to specify a costCenter property.

+See [Using Cost Allocation Tags](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-alloc-tags.html) for more information.

 ## Developer config